Want to be an antiracist white Jew?

 Payment scale language and visual adapted from Alexis J. Cunningfolk of Worts & Cunning Apothecary

 QUESTIONS?
-If you have any questions (eg: Can I have a payment plan? or, Can I pay at a level not listed above?) please fill out the interest form and share more about your situation.
+If you have any questions (eg: Can I have a payment plan? or, Can I pay at a level not listed above?) please fill out the application and share more about your situation.
 We want to hear from you.

-Space is limited, and priority will be given to people who participate in pairs or small teams.
+Applications are currently being accepted on a rolling basis – Space is limited, and priority will be given to people who apply in pairs or small teams.

 If you have a group of 8 or more people that you’d like to bring into this circle,